I've been asked to contribute to other blogs but this is my first time having a guest blogger post on my blog!

 Exercise And Cancer Risk

-Macmillan Cancer Support a community of cancer support specialists in the United Kingdom, exercise reduces the risk of developing breast, lung, prostate, and colorectal cancers -- or their more advanced stages.
+According to Macmillan Cancer Support a community of cancer support specialists in the United Kingdom, exercise reduces the risk of developing breast, lung, prostate, and colorectal cancers -- or their more advanced stages.
 Modern research supports this claim.
 By lowering certain hormone levels (insulin, estrogen, and stress hormones, for example), exercise may have a protective effect against cancer.

-mesothelioma and other late-stage illnesses, studies show this is true for breast and bowel cancers.
+Other research suggests that exercise can keep cancer from recurring.
+While this may not apply to all cancer types, such as rare mesothelioma and other late-stage illnesses, studies show this is true for breast and bowel cancers.
 The findings appear to be linked to weight, hormone levels, and other chemicals in the body.

 Exercise And Cancer Treatment

-treatment.
+Cancer patients can benefit from exercise both during and after treatment.
 While rest is important for those undergoing chemotherapy and other treatments, too much rest can lead to fatigue and muscle weakness.
 Exercise boosts energy, strengthens muscles, and helps patients cope with the negative side effects of cancer treatment.
 It also improves overall fitness and well-being, which leads to a better quality of life.

 Exercise after cancer treatment can benefit survivors, too.
 Not only does moderate activity promote physical improvements, but it lifts the mood and gives cancer survivors a sense of control.
 Building physical and emotional strength, exercise helps survivors through the recovery phase of their disease.